itenfay/DYFStore/README.md

 ### Add payment

-&emsp; Whether the user is allowed to make payments.
+Whether the user is allowed to make payments.

 ```
 if !DYFStore.canMakePayments() {